What projects will the TDF support?

 The Fund is open to allow proposals to emerge from existing good practice, innovative ideas and current issues in the University and the wider HE sector.
 Projects may wish to undertake research into an aspect of learning and teaching in higher education, or may seek to develop practical approaches.

-This academic year (2021/22) preference will be given to applications that address assessment and feedback and/or degree outcome gaps.
 However other excellent and innovative learning and teaching proposals can also be considered.

 Applicants should also consider how their proposed project aligns with and actively works towards the goal of the University’s Climate Action Framework principle for Learning and Teaching to develop educational initiatives that build a world class reputation for high quality education on climate-related issues with global reach and scale; for example, by providing opportunities for students to study and work on climate related issues; delivering programmes with a sustainability agenda; or delivering pedagogically innovative teaching practices to reduce carbon emissions.